 Our courses combine a friendly, supportive atmosphere with challenging and stimulating programmes of study which build on our expertise, research strengths and areas of specialism.

 We also have an outstanding, internationally recognised research reputation and we integrate this vibrant research activity into our teaching, ensuring you will leave your degree with the most up to date knowledge in the field.

 Learning and teaching in sociology

-As staff in the Sociology Department at Surrey, we pride ourselves on a committed and supportive approach to learning and teaching.
+As staff in the Department of Sociology, we pride ourselves on a committed and supportive approach to learning and teaching.